JianZ233/HPML_Project2/README.md

 - Python 3.8+
 - PyTorch 2.0+
 - CUDA 11.8+
-- GPUs with compute capability 7.0+
+- Newer GPUs with support for FP8 formats, such as NVIDIA H100, L4, or equivalent

 ```bash
 pip install torch>=2.0.0